shawnoden/angular-lthw/ex7.md

 ## What You Should See

-You should the following output on the screen:
+You should the following output:

 <pre>
 ANGULAR